Let's Save The Bees!

 Some beekeepers also become consultants and help remove swarms where they’re not wanted, saving the bees from being killed.
 In addition, there are some beekeepers who keep hives for renting as pollinators for farmers.
 This is a great way to use hives and to help ensure they have plenty of food.
 Make sure that you know what type of farmer you’re working with to ensure you don’t accidentally let your bees eat poor quality nectar.

-Would Beekeeping Work for You?
+Would Beekeeping Work

 Some people have romantic notions about being a beekeeper.
 They think that they just have a few hives and the honey appears magically.
 But you must care for your bees, keep the right flowering plants around for them to pollinate, and watch for common diseases that can wipe out bees overnight.
 Plus, you must try to avoid using the wrong pesticides or falling for the need to use a lot of antibiotics and other artificial means to care for the bees.